Samuelokpe3/alx-pre_course/0x01-git/README.md

-This is my first empty file
+This is my one and only first empty file